bambooforest/salos/README.md

 > > > engineers or developers arguing about one way or another to do
 > > > something).

-The user simply has to:
+For any programming language idiosyncrasies, the user simply has to
+either:

-1. Remember them
+1. Remember them.

-2. Looks them up (try googling it)
+2. Look them up (e.g., try googling it).

 ------------------------------------------------------------------------